Critical Sectors Job Quality Grant Program Round Two: Childcare

 Workforce Development Board, Herkimer, Madison, Oneida Counties, Inc.

-This program aims to implement systems change in workforce development efforts for individuals located in the Greater Mohawk Valley region of New York State who work in the Child Care Sector or are in need of childcare.
+This program aims to implement systems change in workforce development efforts for residents located in the Greater Mohawk Valley region of New York State who are utilizing childcare as well as those that work within the Child Care Sector.

 Eligible individuals include residents of Oneida, Herkimer, Madison, Otsego, Chenango, Delaware, Fulton, and Montgomery Counties who are marginalized populations in rural areas, such as unemployed, underemployed, low income, Black, Hispanic, or New American.
 This grant also serves childcare workers who are single mothers.